cbaggers/cepl/README.md

 ### Getting Started

-_Note:_ On `Windows` and `OSX` and are using `slime` you will want to add the code specifed in `docs/single-thread-swank.md` to your emacs config file, and use the command `slime-style` which will start `slime` in a more OpenGL friendly mode.
+_Note:_ On `Windows` and `OSX` and are using `slime` you may want to add the code specifed in `docs/single-thread-swank.md` to your emacs config file, and use the command `slime-style` which will start `slime` in a more OpenGL friendly mode.
 Then follow the rest of this as usual.

 To load CEPL and the default host (`sdl2`) do the following:

-- `(ql:quickproject :cepl.sdl2)`
+- `(ql:quicload :cepl.sdl2)`
 - `(cepl:repl)`

 You should see an empty window appear, OpenGL is now initialized and you can use CEPL as you like.